vvv-school/tutorial_dl-tuning/README.md

 ## Complete the tutorial: run fine-tuning

 This is the actual training that we are going to run.
-The procedure is the same that you followed to run the ''tester'' script at point 3.
+The procedure is the same that you followed to run the ''tester'' script.
+This time we do not need to generate the lists of train/val/test images since we are going to use the same.
 Therefore:

 Open the `train_and_test_net.sh` script with a text editor: